Chapter 5: Miscellaneous Topics on Function Templates in C++

 Let us understand this process in detail:

-As you can see in the Figure 5.1, the input source files function.cpp and use_function.cpp are being compiled by the compiler.
-Their respective object files, function.o and the use_function.o have been generated and handed over to the linker.
-The linker then links the object files together, resolve the symbols and generate the binary executable.
+As you can see in Figure 5.1, the input source files function.cpp and use_function.cpp are being compiled by the compiler.
+Their respective object files, function.o and use_function.o, have been generated and handed over to the linker.
+The linker then links the object files together, resolves the symbols and generates the binary executable.
 With that understanding about compilation and linking of non-template functions in place, we will now learn about the compilation and linking of template functions.

 Linking of template function

 The compilation and linking of the template function are different from that of the non-template function.
 The difference stems from the fact that template functions require instantiation by the compiler.
-To understand the difference better, Let us first declare a template function add() in a header file called template.h as the following:
+To understand the difference better, let us first declare a template function add() in a header file called template.h:

 template<typename T>